TehMillhouse/YUV.KA/README.md

  2. Delete the App.xaml and MainWindow.xaml files VS creates for you.
 You won't be needing these.
  3. Right-click your project in the solution explorer.
 Choose Properties (Alt + Enter).
  4. Set the 'Output Type' to be 'Class Library'.
 Save the change.
  5. Right-click your project and select 'Add Reference...'.
-Browse to the location of your Yuv.KA installation, and add references to the files YuvKA.Implementation.dll, YuvKA.exe, and Caliburn.Micro.dll.
+Browse to the location of your Yuv.KA installation, and add references to the files YuvKA.Implementation.dll, YuvKA.exe, and Caliburn.Micro.dll.[2]
 (Be sure to also look in the Plugins folder.)
  6. You're good to go!
 Create a new class (Shift + Alt + C).
- 7. Let your class inherit from YuvKa.Pipeline.Node (or any subclass thereof you may know), and implement the necessary methods[2].
+ 7. Let your class inherit from YuvKA.Pipeline.Node (or any subclass thereof you may know), and implement the necessary methods[3].
- 8. If you want to give your node some parameters visible to the user, attach the `[Browsable(true)]` attribute[3] to the property you want to be visible to the user[4].
+ 8. If you want to give your node some parameters visible to the user, attach the `[Browsable(true)]` attribute[4] to the property you want to be visible to the user[5].
 (Under certain circumstances, you may also specify the `[DisplayName(<YourName>)]` attribute.)
  9. Once done with this, just build the dll and drop it into Yuv.KA's installation folder or Plugin folder - if everything went right, your node should now be detected by the program.

  [1] - See their [official statement](http://www.mono-project.com/WPF).
+ [2] - Depending on what you're trying to do, you might also need references to `System.Runtime.Serialization` (if you want to have persistent data across pipeline saving/loading) or `System.ComponentModel.DataAnnotations` (If you for example want to give numeric property value certain ranges with `[Range(,)]`).
- [2] - For the basic `Node`, this is just the `Process` method.
+ [3] - For the basic `Node`, this is just the `Process` method.
 You may want to define your own constructor in order to give the node a proper `Name`.
- [3] - You'll need to be `using System.ComponentModel` for that.
+ [4] - You'll need to be `using System.ComponentModel` for that.
- [4] - Of course, you can't do this for arbitrary classes.
+ [5] - Of course, you can't do this for arbitrary classes.
 The PropertyEditor included in YuvKA gives you quite a few things to play around with, including booleans, enumerations, file paths, colors, doubles, integers, and a few others.
 For the full list, check out the source.
 If you need more than this, you'll need to implement it yourself.
 To do this, you need to supply a UI for the control in XAML with proper caliburn bindings and a parametrized subclass of `PropertyViewModel<T>`.